Building Back Better: Dominica’s Journey Toward Climate Resilience

 How do we build back better?
 How can we protect our communities, our children, and our livelihoods from the unpredictability of nature?
 Dominica, a small island in the Eastern Caribbean, has taken on this challenge.
 After being devastated by Hurricane Maria in 2017, Dominica set a bold goal: to become the world’s first climate-resilient nation.
 This decision isn't just about recovery; it's about survival.

-Dominica’s approach, with the support of the Caribbean Development Bank (CDB), focuses on building stronger, climate-resilient infrastructure to protect its people.
+Dominica’s approach, with the support of the Caribbean Development Bank (CDB) and grant funding from the Government of Canada through the Dominica Climate Resilience and Restoration Fund (DCRRF), focuses on building stronger, climate-resilient infrastructure to protect its people.
 Climate resilient infrastructure is about the development of the built environment with structures capable of withstanding or recovering from natural hazards made worse by climate change.
 Schools like Morne Jaune, Delices, Grand Bay, Salisbury, and W.S.
 Stevens Primary have been at the forefront of this transformation.
 These schools, many of which also serve as emergency shelters, are essential to the community’s safety and future.

 The students of these institutions are just some the beneficiaries of Dominica’s intentional plan to strengthen its public infrastructure.
 The country was ravaged but survived Hurricane Maria, a record-breaking Category 5 storm, which wreaked havoc on the majority of the island’s built environment.
 The Government has been working to ensure no recurrence since that time.